tldr-pages/tldr/pages/common/nop.md

 `nop {{path/to/input1.gv}} {{path/to/input2.gv ...}} > {{path/to/output.gv}}`

-- Check the graph for validity, producing no output graph:
+- Check one or more graphs for validity, producing no output graph:

 `nop -p {{path/to/input1.gv}} {{path/to/input2.gv ...}}`